 22. Apply systems thinking tools to a public health issue

 In addition to the above required foundational competencies, Dartmouth has developed five unique competencies for our MPH program to address knowledge and skills needed to improve population health and health care.
 These unique competencies fall under two categories: Making Sense of Health Care and Making Change in Health Care.

 Making Sense of Health Care

-6. Describe the strengths and weaknesses of the major payment systems and how they affect health care delivery, value, and equity.
+3. Describe the strengths and weaknesses of the major payment systems for health care and how they affect delivery, value, and equity.